 A flatbread recipe can save your meal when you don’t have time to let a regular loaf of bread rise.
 This recipe can be made in just half an hour and it is pretty tasty all on its own.

 Sometimes life does not leave time to bake a loaf of bread.
-Even with a bread machine there have been months during that past year in which I could not convince myself to bake a loaf of homemade gluten free bread.
+Even with a bread machine there have been months during that past year in which I could not convince myself to bake a loaf of homemade Gluten Free Sandwich Bread.

 That’s pretty bad when you consider that the recipe is fairly simple and quick.
 I’m forgiving myself though, since I’ve technically had a “bun in the oven” for 14 of the last 17 months.